miscellaneous

 I take a pizza and support the women's prison a bit.
 And climb the bell tower on St Mark's.

 The Hungarians said that carnival will be opened today in Cannaregio.
 They may be right because some people are wearing masks.
 So I go to check it out.
 There are festivities indeed.
 Illuminated boats and free drinks.
-I'm surprised that no-one falls into canal.
+I'm surprised that no-one falls into the canal.

 So it turned out to be like a summary of Venice today.